 Options: The plan administrator may grant options on shares.
 The per share option exercise price of all options granted pursuant to the Third Amended and Restated 2006 Incentive Award Plan will not be less than 100% of the fair market value of a share on the date of grant.
 No incentive share option may be granted to a grantee who owns more than 10% of our outstanding shares unless the exercise price is at least 110% of the fair market value of a share on the date of grant.
 To the extent that the aggregate fair market value of the shares subject to an incentive share option become exercisable for the first time by any option holder during any calendar year exceeds \$100,000, such excess will be treated as a non-qualified option.
 The plan administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the plan administrator (and may involve a cashless exercise of the option).
-The plan administrator shall designate in the award agreement evidencing each share option holder to elect, at the time of exercise, whether to receive shares or ADSs in respect of the exercised share option or a portion thereof.
+The plan administrator shall designate in the award agreement evidencing each share option grant whether such share option shall be exercisable for shares or ADSs.
+The award agreement may, in the sole discretion of the plan administrator, permit the option holder to elect, at the time of exercise, whether to receive shares or ADSs in respect of the exercised share option or a portion thereof.
 The term of options granted under the Third Amended and Restated 2006 Incentive Award Plan may not exceed ten years from the date of grant.
-However, the term of an incentive share option granted under the Third Amended and Restated 2006 Incentive Award sto be granted to our independent directors will be determined by our Board of Directors or our Compensation Committee.
+However, the term of an incentive share option granted to a person who owns more than 10% of our outstanding shares on the date of grant may not exceed five years.
+Under the Third Amended and Restated 2006 Incentive Award Plan, the number of awards to be granted to our independent directors will be determined by our Board of Directors or our Compensation Committee.